cholla-hydro/cholla/docs/sphinx/ChollaExamples/1D-Square-Wave/overview.md

 # value of gamma
 gamma=1.666666666666667
 ```
 Upon completion, you should obtain 101 output files.
-We can obtain the evolution of the density (here at 10 fps).
+We can obtain the evolution of the density.
 Pressure is constant to the $10^{-14}$ level.
 Examples of how to extract and plot data can be found in `cholla/python_scripts/plot_sod.ipynb`.

 :::{video} square-docs.mp4